rokath/trice/examples/ReadMe.md

 #### Install ARM Clang (optional)

-With the ARM Clang you get a quicker compilation runs and smaller images.
+With the ARM Clang you get quicker compilation runs and smaller images.

 - You need to install ARM GCC as well to use ARM Clang.
   - ARM Clang uses the GCC libraries.
 For that it looks for `C_INCLUDE_PATH`.